22 USC CHAPTER 103, SUBCHAPTER IV: MONITORING, EVALUATION, AND REPORTING

 (1) reviews and analyses of—

-(A) the desired development outcomes for projects and whether or not the Corporation is meeting the associated metrics, goals, and development objectives, including, to the extent practicable, in the years after conclusion of projects; and
+(A) the desired development impact and strategic outcomes for projects, and whether or not the Corporation is meeting the associated metrics, goals, and development objectives, including, to the extent practicable, in the years after conclusion of projects;

 (2) an explanation of any partnership arrangement or cooperation with a qualifying sovereign entity in support of each project;